nus-cs2103-AY2324S2/tp/docs/UserGuide.md

     This command does nothing but it will be executed successfully.

 ### Search contacts with a keyword: `find`

-Searches contacts that include a matching keyword, in their name, skills or groups.
+Searches contacts that include a matching keyword, in their name or skills.
 More relevant fields can be supported in the future.

-To match a contact’s skill or group, the keyword should match exactly with the skill or group.
+To match a contact’s skill, the keyword should match exactly with the skill.
 To match a contact’s name, the keyword can be a case-insensitive substring of the name.

 Format: `find KEYWORD`

 Parameters:
 - `KEYWORD`: The keyword of the search.
-Accepts any strings, except that words cannot start with the hyphen (-) character.
+Accepts any strings.

 Examples:
 - `find John`